Columbiad

 The columbiad was a large-caliber, smoothbore, muzzle-loading cannon able to fire heavy projectiles at both high and low trajectories.
 This feature enabled the columbiad to fire solid shot or shell to long ranges, making it an excellent seacoast defense weapon for its day.
-Invented by Colonel George Bomford, United States Army, in 1811, columbiads were used in United States seacoast defense from the War of 1812 until the early years of the 20th century.
+The columbiad was first made at the foundry of Henry Foxall on the Potomac in Georgetown for use at Fort Columbus on Governor's Island in New York.
+Columbiads were used in United States seacoast defense from the War of 1812 until the early years of the 20th century.
 Very few columbiads were used outside of the U.S. and Confederate Armies; nevertheless, the columbiad is considered by some as the inspiration for the later shell-only cannons developed by Frenchman Henri-Joseph Paixhans some 30 years later.

 History

+The first columbiads were manufactured by Foxall's foundry for Fort Columbus in 1808.
+They were described in a letter from Samuel L. Mitchill that was published in the New York Mercantile Advertiser and republished in the Aurora General Advertiser.
+A footnote on Mitchill's article said "This gun is a new invention, cast at Foxall's foundery, on the Potomac.
+It is different from the English carronade, and has been proved to carry a shot at the distance of 600 yards through a breastwork thicker than the sides of a ship of the line, with the addition of 8 feet of earth and faschines behind it."
+Experiments on the utility of the columbiads were carried out by Colonel George Bomford at Greenleaf's Point in Washington in September 1809.